-The UK government has confirmed that EU students starting their Higher Education course up to and including starting in the academic year 2020-21 will be able to access UK government funding on the same basis as they can currently, for the duration of their course.
-Please see below for information about the eligibility rules for UK government Student Finance.
+The UK government has confirmed that EU students starting their Higher Education course up to and including starting in the academic year 2020-21 will be able to access English government funding on the same basis as they can currently, for the duration of their course.
+Please see below for information about the eligibility rules for English Student Finance.

 The NHS has advised us that NHS funding will continue to be available for courses with NHS funded years for students starting their HE course by the 2020/21 academic year.

 Tuition fee levels for EU students who enter Higher Education in 2020 will remain at the same level of that of UK students for the course duration.
 For information on tuition fee amounts click here.

 The information in the Money section of our website is for students who pay the home/EU tuition fee - in the funding advice guides in the pages for either undergraduate or postgraduates you will see information specifically for EU/EEA students, for example about eligibility for English government student finance.